 “I am captivated by One Earth’s mission to conduct all business operations with sustainability in mind, as I myself desire to live and work in such a way that does not detract from the environment.”

 “Made-up University’s rank as the 4th most innovative institution in the United States attracts me because I myself am a pioneer who has been recognized by made-up organization for my groundbreaking research on something important.”

-Make the connecting statement genuine; it is not intended to “suck-up” to the company.
-You are trying to show that you are someone who could work with this company because you truly associate yourself with what they are doing.
+Make the connecting statement genuine.
+This statement is not intended to “suck-up” to the company.
+You are trying to show that you are someone who could work with the company and team because you truly associate yourself with what they are doing.

 Show Off Your Skills

-Your cover letter is not meant to repeat your resume; it is a tool to expand upon the skills you detailed within the resume.
+Your cover letter is not meant to repeat your resume.
+Instead, it is a tool to expand upon the skills detailed within the resume.
 After your introduction paragraph, the next paragraph, or two, should focus on reflecting skills the employer is seeking.
-Though many jobs you apply for will look for similar skills, you should review the language in the hiring post you are applying for to ensure you have identified what is important to the employer.
+Though many jobs you apply for will look for similar skills, review the language in the hiring post you are applying for to ensure you have identified what is important to the company you are applying for.

-For example, if you are hiring for a managerial position that wants a candidate with strong interpersonal skills, you should be writing points within your letter that describe some of the interpersonal skills you possess.
-This could include a sentence about how you manage effective communication with a team of employees by maintaining one on one interactions and meetings to ensure they each receive your individual attention.
-Whereas your resume is a quick highlight of your skills, the cover letter picks a few of your best skills and expands on your strength and mastery of them.
-By focusing on the skills the employer has outlined in their posting, you are showing yourself to be an ideal candidate.
+Your resume is a quick highlight of skills, whereas the cover letter picks a few of your best skills and expands on your strength and mastery of them.
+By focusing on the skills the employer has outlined in their posting you are showing yourself to be an ideal candidate.